nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ![DeleteCommand Class Diagram](./diagrams/DeleteCommandClassDiagram.jpg)

-The delete feature is implemented using the `DeleteCommand` class. `DeleteCommand` accesses the `Event` stored within `EventList` and removes it from the `EventList` to delete it from Scheduler--;.
+The delete feature is implemented using the `DeleteCommand` class. `DeleteCommand` accesses the `Event` stored within `EventList` and removes it from the `EventList` to delete it from Scheduler-\-;.
 It implements the following operations:

 - `DeleteCommand#parse(input)` -- Parses the processed input from `Parser` to create an `DeleteCommand` with the parsed event list type and event identifier.
 - `DeleteCommand#scanRepeatList(repeatEventList, deleteEventDate, ui, deleteEvent)` -- Scans the `repeatEventList` of a repeat event and deletes the matching event from the `repeatEventList`.